Akihiko Kondo

-Akihiko Kondo (近藤顕彦, Kondō Akihiko) is a Japanese man who is known for symbolically marrying the fictional Vocaloid character Hatsune Miku in 2018 during a formal wedding ceremony.
+Akihiko Kondo (近藤顕彦, Kondō Akihiko) is a Japanese man known for symbolically marrying the fictional Vocaloid character Hatsune Miku in 2018 during a formal wedding ceremony.
 In high school, Kondo had an interest in real women, but he was rejected by them.
 Soon after, he decided he would not marry one.
 Later, Kondo was bullied at work and took sick leave due to depression.
 During his leave, in 2007, Kondo discovered Hatsune Miku; this helped Kondo return to the workplace.
 In 2017, he purchased a Gatebox device that allowed people to interact with holograms, including Hatsune Miku.
-This device further helped Kondo's decision to hold a wedding with the character.
-The marriage, which was unofficial, elicited mixed reactions from people.
+Kondo's interaction with the hologram made him sure of marrying the character.
+He arranged a formal wedding which cost 2 million yen and was attended by 39 people; it received mixed reactions.

 Since then, Kondo has given lectures about his relationship, including at Kyoto University.
 He has since identified as fictosexual—people who have romantic attraction to fictional characters.
 In 2023, Kondo founded the General Incorporated Association of Fictosexuality to help the public's understanding of the subject.
 Sources have identified Kondo as a fighter for the rights and acceptance of fictosexuals; a professor described him as "a pioneer for the fictosexual movement."
 As of October 2023, Kondo is a public school administrator and lives in Tokyo.

 Biography

 Early life and Hatsune Miku

 Akihiko Kondo was born on May 31, 1983, in Tokyo.
 Kondo was first romantically interested in a fictional character when he was in fifth grade.
 In high school, he became interested in anime and joined a manga club.
 As a teenager, Kondo was attracted to real women, but he was rejected and criticized by them and was bullied for being an otaku.
 According to The Mainichi, Kondo "confessed his love seven times" but was rejected every time.
 In the third year of high school, Kondo had more romantic attraction to fictional characters than humans and decided he would not marry a real woman.

 Kondo discovered Hatsune Miku (logo pictured) during a sick leave in 2007.

 After graduating from high school, Kondo started working at a junior high school as a clerical staffer.
 There, he experienced bullying by two women, one close to his age and another much older than him.
 Kondo said the women would ignore, offend, and humiliate him.
 He ended up experiencing a nervous breakdown.
 He saw a psychiatrist and took sick leave due to depression; he was also diagnosed with adjustment disorder.
 He described himself as a hikikomori during that period.
 Kondo could not eat or sleep properly for around six months and, at one point, searched for "suicide" on the internet.
-During the leave, in 2007, he discovered Hatsune Miku for the first time after listening to the song "Miracle Paint", composed by OSTER project, through YouTube and Niconico.
+During the leave, in 2008, he discovered Hatsune Miku for the first time after listening to the song "Miracle Paint", composed by OSTER project, through YouTube and Niconico.
 Hatsune Miku is a world-famous Vocaloid, created by voice-synthesizing software, developed by Crypton Future Media.
 Its persona is a fictional 16-year-old pop singer with large eyes and long, turquoise hair with pigtails.